Understanding SFA's Compensation and Classification System

 The hiring range for graded staff positions spans from the salary grade minimum or any institutionally established equity threshold (whichever is greater) to the salary grade midpoint.
 The hiring department has full discretion for placing a new employee's pay up to midpoint, budget allowing.
 Hiring rates above midpoint require prior approval by the director of Human Resources.

 Staff at SFA may receive salary adjustments through merit increases, equity adjustments, promotions, demotions, transfers and reclassifications subject to the availability of funds.
-For additional information, see the Staff Compensation and Classification (12.2) policy.
+For additional information, see HOP policy 03-405.
 Additional information regarding reclassifications can also be found in Job Analysis above.

 Additional services, stipends, and salary supplements are types of additional compensation potentially available to faculty and staff for performing approved work outside their regularly assigned duties or providing recognition or incentives.